 Taking four months to complete, the 8,000 square metre Wellington Dam Mural was painted by internationally renowned artist Guido Van Helten.
 The scale is immense and the artwork’s colours were specifically mixed on-site to blend with the local granite and landscape.
 Titled Reflections the mural demonstrates the commonality of how waterways are culturally significant to all people and symbolises the future of the Collie River Region as a place of natural beauty and recreation.

 Photos just don’t do it justice; it’s truly an incredible work of art.
-Best seen up close, people have been streaming to the dam and the lookout since the mural has opened.
+Best seen up close, people have been streaming to the dam and the lookout since the mural opened.

-Top tips for visiting the Wellington Dam Mural
+Tips for Visiting Wellington Dam Mural

-Stop at the Kiosk at the Dam to pick up a free hiking maps, and the full Collie Mural Trail.
+Stop at the Kiosk at the Dam to pick up a free hiking map, and the full Collie Mural Trail.
 There’s a brand new large car park and great toilets.
 Open from Thursday to Sunday 9am-4pm it’s a nice spot to grab a coffee, local beer or wine, a cool drink or ice cream and order some lunch.

 Visit the lookout for 360-degree breathtaking views across the calm waters of Wellington Dam, the mural and the picturesque valley and pipe runoff.
 You’ll also find information panels here about the artwork and the dam.